Amaran (2024 film): Box office

 Amaran grossed ₹35 crore worldwide on its opening day, which was the fourth highest first day gross for a Tamil film of 2024 and the highest of Sivakarthikeyan.
 The film surpassed Raayan to become the third biggest opening for a Tamil film in 2024, behind The Greatest of All Time and Vettaiyan.
 The film crossed ₹100 crore in three days, earning over ₹48.25 crore from Tamil Nadu becoming the fastest film of Sivakarthikeyan to reach the ₹100 crore mark.

 It grossed an estimated ₹135 crore worldwide from its opening weekend of four days, becoming the highest opening weekend gross for the actor.
 It also became the highest-grossing film of Sivakarthikeyan, beating Don (2022).
 The film crossed the ₹100 crore mark in India on its sixth day of release, and the 1 million mark in North America on its fifth day, becoming the first film of the actor to do both.
 On its tenth day of release, it crossed the ₹100 crore mark in Tamil Nadu, beating Vettaiyan, and the ₹200 crore crore mark worldwide, becoming the first film of Sivakarthikeyan to do so.
-It concluded its run with a worldwide gross estimated to be ₹300 crore.
+It concluded its run with a worldwide gross estimated to be around 300–335 crore.